Whitewater Kayaking in San Jose

 If at one point you get lost, just ask the friendly locals for directions to Barangay Iba where the kayaking site is.
 Signage is a little small but the dirt road leading to the site can be found on the left side literally right before a bridge.

 The standard package costs Php1,800 inclusive of gear and equipment, guide, a light snack and an all natural lunch.
-A 10% discount can also be availed for groups of 10-35.
+Additional charges apply for travel insurance and transportation arrangements.

 What do I need to bring?